 The Bentgo Kids Lunch Box is one of our favorite options, and we think you'll quickly understand why.
 It is easy to open and close with only two latches, particularly for a preschooler, and it is leak-proof (cue happy dance!).
-It feels durable, long-lasting, and thanks to its drop-proof design (rubber-coated edges), we believe it has a greater chance of surviving bumps and falls.
-The tray has five compartments for various foods, and one section being the right size for dips (yay, bring on the hummus!).
+The product feels durable, long-lasting, and thanks to its drop-proof design (rubber-coated edges), we believe it has a greater chance of surviving bumps and falls.
+The tray has five compartments, and one section being the right size for dips.
 The removable tray is top-rack dishwasher safe, and if you have more than one Bentgo, you can mix and match tray colors, adding more fun to lunchtime.
 The overall lunch box is free of BPA, vinyl, lead, and PVC.

-If you're looking for insulation, this option may not be for you.
-If you're packing an item that requires to be chilled, place this box inside an insulated lunch bag.
+If you're looking for insulation, this option may not be for you; so, if you're packing a food item that requires to be chilled, place this box inside an insulated lunch bag.
 Friendly reminder: make sure you check and compare dimensions before selecting an insulated bag.
 The box's capacity is limited and may not be enough for an ever-hungry older child.
-We consider its volume to be more suitable for toddlers.
-The manufacturer suggests hand washing the outer box to preserve the leak-proof seal.
-In general, we suggest handwashing plastic products to avoid the potential of plastic leaching chemicals and to prolong the product's longevity.
-Considering these factors, we recommend this easy-to-use lunch box for preschoolers or those who are not big lunchtime eaters.
+Therefore, we consider its volume to be more suitable for toddlers.
+The manufacturer suggests handwashing the outer box to preserve its leak-proof seal.
+In general, we support handwashing care instructions for plastic products as we believe this can prolong a product's longevity and avoid the potential of plastic leaching chemicals.
+With that said, we recommend this easy-to-use lunch box for preschoolers or those who are not big lunchtime eaters.

 Sporting some convenient features, the Bentgo Deluxe Lunch Bag ranks high in our review.
-It is easy to open and close and performs well at keeping items chilled when an ice pack is added.
-We appreciate the bag's generous capacity, making this option a possible fit for the bottomless-pit-kid, and it offers additional storage with a pocket on the outside, plus an interior mesh pocket in the bag's 'upper-deck.'
-Besides a carry handle, the bag has a removable and adjustable shoulder strap.
-This is the only contender in our lineup with this feature, and we think this perk may appeal to older children.
-This bag is lined with food-safe PEVA thermal insulation, which is easy to wipe clean.
+It is easy to open and close, wipe clean, and thanks to the bag's liner (food-safe PEVA thermal insulation), it excels at keeping items chilled when you add an ice pack.
+The bag's generous capacity makes this option a possible fit for the bottomless-pit-kid.
+The outside pocket offers additional storage, and there's an interior mesh pocket in the bag's 'upper deck' for lighter snacks and items.
+In addition to the bag's carry handle, a removable and adjustable shoulder strap is included, making this contender the only one in our lineup with this perk and one that may appeal to older children.

 The bag itself is not leak-proof, and, let's face it, messes are undesirable.
 Therefore, pack wisely using leak-proof lunch boxes, water bottles, or containers when sending items with any liquid content along.
 Besides this drawback, we think this bag is an all-star option and recommend it to families who seek insulation and space, especially when striving to pack enough food to satisfy an older child's hunger.